 Swedish tax collection knowledge valuable in Georgia

-"We are cooperating with our Swedish sister agency to become even better and more effective in tax collection," says Guranda Goglidze from Georgian National Bureau of Enforcement, NBE, who sees the two-year collaboration as very important.
+"We are cooperating with our Swedish sister agency to become even better and more effective in enforcement of courts administrative decision," says Guranda Goglidze from Georgian National Bureau of Enforcement, NBE, who sees the two-year collaboration as very important.

 Guranda Goglidze from NBE and Greger Erixon from the Swedish Enforcement Authority have taken the same course in Result Based Management – a course that focuses on increasing efficiency and performance.